SEO Keyword Research Quick Guide

 In other words, you’ll be wasting time and money.

-So, taking the time to conduct proper keyword research is a fundamental starting point to any effective SEO strategy, but what exactly makes a good keyword?
+So, conducting proper keyword research is a fundamental starting point for any effective SEO strategy, but what exactly makes a good keyword?

 In short, there are three variables that you should consider while analyzing possible keywords: